 Perfect for doing drills with a larger group of people at a boxing bootcamp, the domino effect is a fun little drill that also lets the boxers work on their footwork.

 Start by dividing the participants into 2 groups—pad holders and boxers.
 Have them stand opposite each other.
 Then, the boxers will perform 10 straight punches on the pad holder opposite them, then move to their right to the next pad holder.
 The person on the farthest right will peel back from the line and sprint back to the first pad holder on the opposite end.

 Do this until the original pairings are in front of the other again or for 2-minute rounds if your group is smaller.
 Take a minute of break, then swap pad holders and boxers and repeat the process.

 Boxing drill 8: Tabata Finisher

 Tabata is a high-intensity interval training that involves a hard work out for 20 seconds followed by 10 seconds of rest with the whole drill repeated for 8 rounds, equivalent to 4 minutes.

 Swing shift using a kettlebell is a great finisher for a boxing workout.
 Simply swing the kettlebell for 20 seconds, then rest for 10 seconds.
 Repeat this eight times through.

 I hope you enjoy today’s workouts and give them a try.

 Do you need more Boxing drills and workouts?
-If you’d like an endless list of workout ideas, avail of our boxing workouts mini course for only $97.
+If you’d like an endless list of workout ideas, check out our Boxing Courses for Personal Trainers.